intellectivelab/docs.intellectivelab.com/_docs/unity-extjs/configuration/actions/add-document.md

 |**Note**: The support of the [Document Entry Templates](https://www.ibm.com/support/knowledgecenter/SSNW2F_5.5.0/com.ibm.p8.sysoverview.doc/p8sov011.htm) has been added since Unity version 7.8.0

-The following configuration steps shoult be executed to enable the Document entry templates at Unity standard  "Add document" dialog:
+The following configuration steps should be executed to enable the Document entry templates at Unity standard  "Add document" dialog:
  - configure CE document entry template selector that will be used to select the specific entry template at the Unity's Add document dialog;
- - add the reference to CE document entry template selector at the Unity's Add document action.
+ - use CE document entry selector at the Unity's Add document action.

 #### Configure CE document entry template selector